selwynpolit/d9book/book/ajax.md

 The AJAX framework provides a global JS object with functions attached.
 These functions are the JavaScript part of the callback commands.
 The Global JS object is `Drupal.AjaxCommands.prototype` and is defined in `misc/ajax.js`.
 All callback commands are attached to this object

 Every function that is a callback accepts 3 args:
-- ajax: information about the ajax request - the element that triggered it, the endpoint that is being requested, the element that is marked to be altered etc.
+- ajax: information about the ajax request - the element that triggered it, the endpoint that is being requested, the element that is marked to be altered, etc.
-- Response: Contains all the data that has been sent back by the server to this function - i.e. data to be placed on the page e.g. html markup, elements to select or to trigger, any other data that the JS function is expected to be acted on
+- response: contains all the data that has been sent back by the server to this function - i.e. data to be placed on the page e.g. HTML markup, elements to select or to trigger, any other data that the JS function is expected to be acted on.
-- status: The status code of the request - hopefully a 200, but could be a 500/504 etc.
+- status: the status code of the request - hopefully a 200, but could be a 500/504, etc.

-These can be any JavaScript that you want and is location in the `js` directory of a module.
+This can be any JavaScript that you want and is located in the `js` directory of a module.
 ```JS
 (function ($, window, Drupal, drupalSettings) {
   'use strict';